 Values

-• In Jesus, we see God most clearly.
-There is no hidden God that sits behind the incarnated word that walked through ancient Palestine.
-Therefore, we embrace the peaceable way of Jesus as the starting point for our theological reflection, and we read everything in Scripture through the lens of Jesus.
+In Jesus, we can see God.
+God is not hiding behind this Jewish man who walked through ancient Israel; God is Jesus, Jesus is God, and God is Love.
+Therefore, we embrace The Way of Jesus as the foundation for our theological reflection and read everything in Scripture through the lens of Christ.

 • At Valley Road, we value Gathering together.